 What is covered by the ticket price?

-- Participation in both days of the Impact Space Berlin
+- Participation in both days of Impact Space Amsterdam

 - Vegan or vegetarian lunch on both days

 - Vegan or vegetarian dinner on day 1